Instructor: Murugaraj Shanmugam

 Microsoft Word being the most popular writing platform, this module covers the essential features that every editing beginner should know.
 Topics include setting user name, proofing language, track changes, comments, find and replace, as well as understanding the different layouts.

 Module 4: Mentoring

 The most important component of learning a skill is to practice.
 This module includes thoughtfully designed editing samples that cover the topics of learning.
 Previously enrolled learners have endorsed this module as an invaluable part of their learning.

 Frequently asked questions

-What is an instructor-led course and how is different from the usual version?
+What is an instructor-led course and how is it different from the regular version?